 To help with costs, Facebook ads include other filters like Bid control, Optimization for Ad Delivery, Ad scheduling, etc.

 In addition to the Budget, Facebook Ad has an option for automatic bidding.
 Facebook sets the bid that helps you get the best results at the best price.
 Similar to setting your budget in your manager account, you will never pay more than your budget.

 You might wonder how much you should start off with.
 It’s good to start with $5 as your daily budget.
-After you find your audience with your click objective campaign, you can start increasing your budget for those you know that will respond to your ads.
+After you find your audience with your click objective campaign, you can start increasing your budget for those you know will respond to your ads.

 Tip: Really know your audience.
 Some people that use Facebook Ads for therapists don’t know their audience well and spend a lot of money advertising to people who are unlikely to respond to their ad.
 Take your time and it’ll be worth it in the long run.